MarioJrodas/osTicket-postinstall/README.md

 <h2>osTicket Admin Panel Configuration Lab</h2>

-Now that we have installed osTicket and accessed the admin panel time to configure it !
+We have installed osTicket and have access to the admin controls, let's set it up

 If by chance you don't have osTicket installed, here is my link to install [osTicket installation lab](https://github.com/MarioJrodas/osticket-prereqs).

 1. Log into the Admin Panel
-Log in with your admin account first.
-Once logged in, click on the Admin Panel.
-You will notice many additional options appear.
+Log in to your admin account.
+After logging in, click on the Admin Panel.
+You will notice other options appear.

 2. Create Roles and Groups
-We will begin by creating roles that define different access levels for different groups.
-Groups are used to assign permissions to different people.
+Start by creating roles that give different access levels for different groups.
+Groups help give acces to the agents in each group.

 Create a Role: